Read Now, Travel Later

 If you’re just looking for a quick walk away from the hustle and bustle of the crowded beach, try the Edwin S. Taylor Fishing Pier in Folly Beach.
 The massive fishing pier features a covered second-story deck at the end with several benches and tables.
 You could conceivably spend an entire day here if you wanted (especially with good food at a restaurant on the pier, but I’m not supposed to tell you how to spend money in this story!)

 The view of summer sunsets from the end of the pier is amazing; you look down the length of the pier across the hotel for warm, brilliant moments of color.
 My favorite time ever spent on this pier was watching a wicked summer thunderstorm approach from the west.
 It was a fast moving storm, so I only had about thirty minutes, but I watched as the sun finally ducked behind the darkening clouds, counting the moments between lightning bolts.
 I wouldn’t recommend actually being on the end of the pier during one of these storms, but it was fun to watch it approaching!

-14. Visit the Angel Oak Tree in Johns Island
+Enjoy the Shade at the Angel Oak Tree in Johns Island

 The first time I visited this tree, I was too late.
 The tree is so popular, it has it’s own hours of operation, phone number, and a website.
 I had been driving all day but arrived just twenty minutes late, shut out by the (sadly necessary) chain link fence.
 It’s one of the most cherished icons in the area, so they take a great deal of care to protect it from people.
 Visiting the Angel Oak Tree is a must for anyone coming to Charleston.